sensu/sensu-docs/content/sensu-go/5.5/reference/tessen.md

 ## Configuring Tessen

-Tessen is enabled by default.
-You can use the [Tessen API][2] and [sensuctl][3] to view and manage the Tessen configuration.
+You can use the [Tessen API][2] and [sensuctl][3] to view and manage Tessen configuration.
+Tessen is enabled by default on all Sensu backends.
+To manage Tessen configuration using sensuctl, configure sensuctl as the default [`admin` user](../../reference/rbac#default-user).
 [Licensed][4] Sensu instances cannot opt out of Tessen.

 To see the status of Tessen:

 {{< highlight shell >}}
-tessen info
+sensuctl tessen info
 {{< /highlight >}}

 To opt-out of Tessen:

 {{< highlight shell >}}
-tessen opt-out
+sensuctl tessen opt-out
 {{< /highlight >}}

 To opt-in to Tessen:

 {{< highlight shell >}}
-tessen opt-in
+sensuctl tessen opt-in
 {{< /highlight >}}

 ## Tessen specification